-- Staff are made aware that child abuse can and does occur and that it could be perpetrated by colleagues, who are Sussex Squash and Racketball members of staff/volunteers. - It is made clear that most abusers are not the monsters most people picture them to be, but ordinary men and women, more commonly men, and, at the extreme, clever, manipulative and powerful. - Staff are made aware that children can find it very difficult to tell about abuse.
-They need to be listened to, taken seriously, and have their concerns acted upon. - Staff are made aware of what they need to do in response to concerns reaching their eyes and ears. - All staff who may be working with children will be asked to attend the SportsCoachUk Good Practice and Child Protection Policy Workshop.
+- Staff are made aware that child abuse can and does occur and that it could be perpetrated by colleagues, who are Sussex Squash members of staff/volunteers. - It is made clear that most abusers are not the monsters most people picture them to be, but ordinary men and women, more commonly men, and, at the extreme, clever, manipulative and powerful. - Staff are made aware that children can find it very difficult to tell about abuse.
+They need to be listened to, taken seriously, and have their concerns acted upon. - Staff are made aware of what they need to do in response to concerns reaching their eyes and ears.